-You will be required to check the application of air or hydraulic service brakes.
-This procedure is designed to determine that the brakes are working correctly and that the vehicle does not pull to one side or the other.

-Pull forward at 5 mph, apply the service brake and stop.
+- You will be required to check the application of air or hydraulic service brakes.
+This procedure is designed to determine that the brakes are working correctly and that the vehicle does not pull to one side or the other. - Pull forward at 5 mph, apply the service brake and stop.
 Check to see that the vehicle does not pull to either side and that it stops when brake is applied.

-Safety Belt
+Seat Belt

-• Check that the safety belt is securely mounted, adjusts, latches properly, and is not ripped or frayed.
+• Check that the seat belt is securely mounted, adjusts, and latches properly and is not ripped or frayed.